 You can even sign up for an occasional newsletter from me, which I’m going to start any day now.
 I’m fancy like that.

-I was an English for a few years, then went to grad school.
+I was an English teacher for a few years, then went to grad school.
 After that, I started an editorial

 career as a travel, shopping and arts editor in San Francisco.
 I moved into management positions as I moved around the country — to Los

 Angeles, D.C. and Nashville, then back to San Francisco and off to London.
 Along the way, I started doing what the kids call "content strategy."
 I’m still doing that, now for a big tech company, living in London and drinking tea and enjoying that I can say "whilst" and sound totally normal.
 I teach classes about voice and tone and about writing for emerging markets.

 That's my day job.

 Also, Susan Gray Blue is my real name.
 It’s not from an elaborate hippie color wheel naming ritual or anything.
 Gray was my maiden name.
 Blue was my married name.
 Sometimes these things just happen.